w3nabil/red-script/README.md

 # Red Scripts
-Red Script contains several Python scripts that can be used to check vulnerabilities.
+Red Scripts contains several Python scripts that can be used to check vulnerabilities.

-# Caution
+# ⚠️ Caution

 **Before using these tools, please consider the following:**